Zinfandel (Primitivo)

 Primitivo di Manduria

-A popular region for Primitivo where the wines must be a minimum of 85% of the variety.
-Expect high alcohol (14%+ ABV) but with a rustic edge, as opposed to a jammy character.
+This is a popular region for Primitivo, where the wines must contain at least 85% of the variety.
+Expect high alcohol (14%+ ABV) but with a rustic edge rather than a jammy character.

 Gioia del Colle

-Where the grape first got its name “Primitivo,” by a priest in the eighteenth century.
-These wines have a reputation slightly more subdued in body and alcohol.
+The grape first received its name, “Primitivo,” from a priest in the eighteenth century.
+These wines have a reputation for being slightly more subdued in body and alcohol.

 Primitivo di Manduria Dolce Naturale

 A true sweet wine designation for Primitivo.
-These are produced in a late-harvest style, where grapes are allowed to raisinate to increase sugar content.
+These are produced in a late-harvest style, where grapes can raisinate to increase sugar content.

 Sources